-VDSS also completed annual reviews and reports of all CPS appeals held in calendar year 2020.
-An annual report on all state and local level appeals held in 2020 were published for state, regional and local child welfare staff.
+VDSS also completed annual reviews and reports of all CPS appeals held in calendar year 2021.
+An annual report on all state and local level appeals held in 2021 were published internally for state, regional and local child welfare staff.
+In calendar year 2021, there were a total of sixty-seven state appeals held.
+Of those, 32 (48%) were overturned.
+The remaining thirty-five were either sustained or amended.
 This report will continue to be duplicated annually.

-VDSS developed and distributed to local agencies a lengthy list of CPS appeals which had been stayed due to pending criminal proceedings.
+In 2021 VDSS developed and distributed to local agencies a lengthy list of CPS appeals which had been stayed due to pending criminal proceedings.
 VDSS provided technical assistance to reduce this list to only those appeals that were still relevant.
 VDSS then provided a tracking tool for local agencies to use to ensure they are keeping track of appeals that involve criminal proceedings.
+In 2022, VDSS continued to monitor this number and provided technical assistance to the LDSS as needed.